0 Items in Your Cart

 After editors approve the story's organization, coverage, writing quality, and accuracy, they turn it over to the news editors, who supervise article placement and determine page layout with the advertising department.
 News and executive editors discuss the relative priorities of major news stories.
 If a paper is divided into several sections, each has its own priorities.

 Modern newspaper editors depend heavily on computers.
 Generally, a reporter types the story directly onto the computer network, providing editors with immediate access.
 Some editorial departments are situated remotely from printing facilities, but computers allow the printer to receive copy immediately upon approval.
 Today, designers computerize page layout.
-Many columnists send their finished columns from home computers to the editorial department via e-mail.
+Many columnists send their finished columns from home computers or mobile devices to the editorial department via e-mail.